Listed below are the founding principles — the central values on which our country was founded. You will find suggested definitions of each principle.

-The philosophy that the national government has only those powers given to it in the Constitution.
+The national government has only those powers granted in the Constitution.
 If a power is not listed, the national government is assumed not to have it.

-A system where individuals have the right to obtain and control possessions, as well as the fruits of
+Individuals have the right to obtain and control possessions, as well as the fruits of their own labor.

 “All Men Are Created Equal”:

 There is no natural class of rulers among people, and everyone is born with the same unalienable rights to life, liberty, and the pursuit of happiness.

 Separation of Powers/Checks and Balances: